SusanMowers/Re_Cens_Doc/EN/ccri-prelim.md

 ### Reasons why CCRI didn't release their Census data and materials in "one" place

-#### 1. Privacy protections
+#### Privacy protection

-Privacy of Canadians' census information is mandatory for 92 years after the data is collected, as per [section 18.1 of the *Statistics Act* re: "Census -- disclosure after 92 years"](https://laws-lois.justice.gc.ca/eng/acts/s-19/fulltext.html)
+Privacy of Canadians' census information is mandatory for 92 years after the data is collected, as per [section 18.1 of the *Statistics Act* re: "Census -- disclosure after 92 years"](https://laws-lois.justice.gc.ca/eng/acts/s-19/fulltext.html).

 As a result, only the [CCRI 1911 microdata file](https://ccri.library.ualberta.ca/en1911census/database/index.html) and the [1921 microdata file](https://ccri.library.ualberta.ca/en1921census/database/index.html) were made publicly available.
 The website refers to the microdata as "databases".
 Whereas, restrictions to the 1931, 1941 and 1951 microdata files are managed by the Canadian Research Data Centre Network (CRDCN).
-See [the CRDCN application process information](https://crdcn.org/research) and a [webinar](https://crdcn.org/sites/default/files/gauvreauwebinar_21january2015.pdf) about the historical census micro data in the CRDCN.
-Looking ahead, the 1931 micro data file is eligible for public release in late 2023.
+See [the CRDCN application process information](https://crdcn.org/research) and a [webinar](https://crdcn.org/sites/default/files/gauvreauwebinar_21january2015.pdf) about the historical census microdata in the CRDCN.
+Looking ahead, the 1931 microdata file is eligible for public release in late 2023.

-#### 2. Archiving of CCRI resources across partner university archives
+#### Archiving of CCRI resources across partner university archives

 ###### A network of archives

 CCRI archiving efforts were shared between several universities with the collaboration of Statistics Canada for the 1931 - 1951 censuses.
 Several partner universities were responsible for their own bilingual CCRI archive web sites.
 One one-point access to CCRI resources was not a focus for the project.
-Archiving, and not a single portal, was the focus because of the scope of the archiving, first, the multiplicity of the CCRI resources (including harmonized concepts and geographies, sophisticated CCRI documentation,  supporting CCRI data) and second, privacy protections.
+Archiving, rather than a single portal, was the focus because of the scope of the archiving: first, the multiplicity of the CCRI resources (including harmonized concepts and geographies, sophisticated CCRI documentation, supporting CCRI data); and second, privacy protections.

 ###### Source archives